 Serving though 2019:

-Jenni Owen, Roy Cooper, Office of Roy Copper, Governor of North Carolina
+Jenni Owen, Roy Cooper, Office of Roy Cooper, Governor of North Carolina

 Kosali Simon, Indiana University